 How puberty can shape trauma symptoms

-Parents can make two costly mistakes here.
-If every change is blamed on hormones, trauma may be missed.
-If every puberty struggle is treated as trauma, normal development can get mislabeled.
+Two mistakes can delay help here.
+If every change gets blamed on hormones, trauma may be missed.
+If every puberty struggle gets labeled as trauma, normal development can start looking dangerous.
+Pay closer attention when fear, avoidance, shame, or emotional overload keeps making daily life harder for your daughter to manage.

 If your daughter feels harder to reach, losing school and sleep, one appointment a week may leave too much of the week on the family alone.